pulumi/pulumi/CONTRIBUTING.md

 1. `make`, which builds Pulumi and runs a quick set of tests
 1. `make all` which builds Pulumi and runs the quick tests and a larger set of tests.

-We make heavy use of integration level testing where we invoke `pulumi` to create and then delete cloud resources.
-This requires you to have a Pulumi account (so [sign up for free](https://pulumi.com) today if you haven't already) and log in with `pulumi login`.
+We make heavy use of integration level tests that invoke `pulumi` to create and then delete cloud resources.
+In order to run our integration tests, you will need a Pulumi account (so [sign up for free](https://pulumi.com) today if you haven't already) and log in with `pulumi login`.

-This repository does not actually create any real cloud resources as part of testing, but still uses Pulumi.com to store information abot some synthetic resources it creates during testing.
-Other repositories may require additional setup before running tests (most often this is just setting a few environment variables that tell the tests some information about how to use the cloud provider we are testing).
-Please see the `CONTRIBUTING.md` file in the repository, which will explain what additional configuration needs to be done before running tests.
+The tests in this repository do not create any real cloud resources as part of testing but still uses Pulumi.com to store information about some synthetic resources the tests create.
+Other repositories may require additional setup before running tests.
+In most cases, this additional setup consists of setting a few environment variables to configure the provider for the the cloud service we are testing.
+Please see the `CONTRIBUTING.md` file in the relevant repository, which will explain what additional configuration is needed before running tests.

 ### Debugging